Redesigning a trade operations platform to surface exceptions before they become SLA breaches.

 Why a bubble matrix?

 A Kanban board captures process stage but loses the time dimension.
-A status table captures both but requires reading; the user still has to construct the picture.
-A bubble matrix makes stage and time-to-deadline simultaneously visible, which is what operations teams actually need.
+A status table captures both but requires more cognitive load - the user still has to translate the data to assess what to prioritise.
+A bubble matrix makes stage and time-to-deadline simultaneously visible, which aligns with how operations teams work.

 Because each bubble aggregates a group of trades rather than plotting individual records, the view stays readable at any volume.
 A book with 500 active trades looks the same as one with 50, just with larger bubbles.
 Adding more trades doesn't add more rows or columns.